Between two houses

 There's a particular kind of warfare that happens after divorce—a cold war fought through children.
-Like Russia and NATO using Ukraine as a proxy battlefield, divorced parents sometimes use their children to continue battles they can't fight directly anymore.
+Like nations using smaller countries as proxy battlefields, divorced parents sometimes use their children to continue battles they can't fight directly anymore.
 The marriage may be over, but the war continues, with children becoming the territory both sides fight to control.

 Like superpowers vying for influence in a buffer state, each parent works to secure the child's loyalty.
 The weapons are subtle: extra gifts, looser rules, exciting adventures on one side; consistency, structure, and "tough love" on the other.
 The child learns to navigate both territories, adapting their personality and preferences depending on which border they've crossed.